Cloud Service >> Knowledgebase >> How To >> How to set the Timezone for PHP in the php.ini file

 Conclusion

-Setting the correct timezone for PHP is essential for reliable date and time handling within your applications.
+Setting the correct timezone for PHP is essential for reliable date and time handling within your application solution.
 Configuring the default timezone in php.ini ensures global consistency across all your scripts.

 Follow this guide to locate the php.ini file on your system, uncomment and set the date.timezone setting using a valid IANA timezone identifier.
 Restart your web server, verify the setting is applied correctly, and optionally override per script if needed.